 Bara-Hack is located on private property and is currently closed to the public.
 The forest has overtaken the former fields and streets.
 A cemetery and the stone foundations remain to be seen of this ghost town, but in 1778 it was a different story.

-Farming was the primary income source for the small community.
-A water wheel-powered mill was later constructed, and a business that made spinning wheels to aid in textile production was added to the job list for Bara-Hack residents.
+Farming was the small community’s primary income source.
+Later, a water-wheel-powered mill was constructed, and a business that made spinning wheels to aid in textile production was added to the job list for Bara-Hack residents.

-A cemetery meant to be shared between the Randall and Higginbotham families was also established.
+A cemetery was also established to be shared between the Randall and Higginbotham families.
 Bara-Hack did not have a population boom.
 The community stayed small enough that it did not even qualify as a village; however, it remained successful as it was for over 100 years.
 It was not until 1890 that the community was abandoned.

 There are myths and rumors of ghosts and hauntings associated with the Bara-Hack grounds, also known as the village of ghostly sounds.
 Spirits are seen in the great elm tree still on the property, hearing disembodied voices and the sound of horse-drawn wagons traveling on the overgrown main road are a few stories shared about the area.